tomergriz/star-wars-films/README.md

-# Getting Started with Create React App
+# Getting Started with Star Wars Film Explorer

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This application allows you to browse a list of Star Wars films by title.
+Additionally, you can mark your favorite films by clicking the "Add to Favorite" button.

+## Installation

+Run `npm install` to install all required packages.

 ## Available Scripts